Adaptive inline banner

 Implementation

-• Use the Banner composable with the BannerSize.Inline size.
+1. Use a Banner composable with the BannerSize.Inline size.

-2. For video ads to render correctly in your app, enable hardware acceleration.
-Hardware acceleration is enabled by default, but some apps disable it.
-If your app does, it is recommended to enable hardware acceleration for activities that display ads.
+2. To make sure video ads display correctly on the app screen, enable hardware acceleration.
+Hardware acceleration is enabled by default, but some apps may choose to disable it.
+If your app disables hardware acceleration, we recommend enabling it for Activity classes that use ads.

-3. If you receive an error in the onAdFailedToLoad() callback, do not attempt to load a new ad immediately.
-If you must retry, limit the number of reload attempts to avoid continuous failed requests and connection issues under restricted conditions.
+3. If the onAdFailedToLoad() callback returns an error, don't try to load a new ad again.
+If you have to, limit the number of ad loading retries to avoid unsuccessful requests and connection issues.

-4. For adaptive inline banners to work correctly, make your app layouts adaptive.
-Failing to do so may result in incorrect ad rendering.
+4. For adaptive inline banners to work properly, make your app layouts adaptive.
+Otherwise, your ads might render incorrectly.

-5. Adaptive inline banners work best when using the full available width.
-In most cases, this will be the full screen width of the device.
-Make sure to account for any app padding and display safe areas.
+5. Adaptive inline banners work best when utilizing the full available width.
+In most cases, this will be the full width of the device screen.
+Consider the padding parameters set in your app and the display's safe area.

-6. The adaptive inline banner is designed for placement in scrollable content.
-The banner height can match the device screen height or be limited to a maximum height, depending on the API.
+6. Adaptive inline banners are designed to be placed in scrollable content.
+Their height can be the same as the device screen or limited by the maximum height, depending on the API.

-7. The ad size is set via BannerSize.Inline(width, maxHeight), where width and max height are specified in dp.
-The Context for calculation is resolved automatically inside the composable.
+7. The ad size is defined using BannerSize.Inline(width, maxHeight), with both the width and maximum height specified in dp.
+The context for this calculation is resolved automatically within the composable.

-8. The Banner composable automatically loads and destroys the ad in accordance with the Compose lifecycle.
-Manual management of BannerAdView is not required.
-If adRequest or adSize change, BannerAdView is recreated automatically.
+8. The Banner composable automatically handles ad loading and disposal according to the Compose lifecycle.
+You don't need to manage the BannerAdView manually.
+If the adRequest or adSize changes, the BannerAdView is recreated automatically.

 1. The height of the top non-clickable safe zone is 80 dp.
 Controls within the zone can be clickable.